godcanfly/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines-WriteUp.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 95 through 104 section 4  in `Advanced-Lane-Lines.ipynb`).
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 95 through 104 section 4  in `Advanced-Lane-Lines-V2.ipynb`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

     gradx = abs_sobel_thresh(image, orient='x',  thresh=(2, 100))
     grady = abs_sobel_thresh(image, orient='y',  thresh=(20, 100))